Youtaio – Chinese Donuts (Recipe & Pictorial)

 - Oil for frying

-In a bowl, mix yeast and warm water and let sit for 5 minutes.
+In a bowl, mix yeast, sugar, and warm water and let sit for 5 minutes.
 It will get a little foamy.

 While the yeast is getting foamy, mix flour, salt, and baking powder in a mixing bowl.
 Add water, yeast, and scrambled egg and mixed thoroughly and dough forms a ball.
 Let dough sit covered for 20-30 minutes.